-ENABL ER 5: Strategic Planning and Sustainability Timeframe Lead Partner E.5.1 Encourage community stakeholders to maintain a strategic planning focus at community level, using the Destination and Experience Development Plan to determine strategic priorities on a regular basis.
+ENA BLER 5: Strategic Planning and Sustainability Timeframe Lead Partner E.5.1 Encourage community stakeholders to maintain a strategic planning focus at the community level, using the Destination and Experience Development Plan to determine strategic priorities on a regular basis.
 Consider undertaking further tourism planning discussions on the islands to support the sustainable growth of tourism.
-The islands have considerable potential, but there remains a relatively high level of fragmentation which Short Term LTGs, FI, SWMDC LEs, LCs 5 5 0 is undermining the potential of creating compelling island experiences.
-Chaut Taura MCC E.5.2 Work collaboratively through networking mechanisms to ensure that the tourism industry is strategically involved in playing an active role in the review and planning process for the forthcoming Mayo County Development Plan 2021-2027.
-Short Term MCC FI, LEs, LCs, LTGs E.5.3 As noted, sustainability is a core value to the region and needs to be supported and celebrated.
-Ongoing FI, MCC, LNT LTGs, LEs, LCs, Ensure that discussions on tourism reflect this value system and identify ways of raising the profile of sustainability within the visitor experience.
-SWMDC E.5.4 Promote environmental enhancement.
-All actions resulting from this plan will aspire to be planned, developed and implemented in an environmentally sustainable manner with environmental protection and promotion being fundamental to the process.
-This will be realised through the findings and outputs of the environmental assessment process and will include: Ongoing FI Where consent process is referenced Relevant partner name under individual Developing a suite of mitigatory actions to ensure that any negative environmental impacts are reduced or eliminated at Plan implementation stage and where possible positive impacts are integrated and encouraged, and the relevant competent action Developing and executing an Environmental Monitoring Programme for the Plan during implementation and operation. authority Further detail is referenced in Appendix A5.
+The islands have considerable potential, but there remains a relatively high level of fragmentation which is undermining the potential of creating compelling island experiences.
+Short-Term LTGs, FI LEs, LCs E.5.2 Work collaboratively through networking mechanisms to ensure that the tourism industry is strategically involved in playing an active role in the review and planning process for the forthcoming Mayo County Development Plan 2021-2027.
+Short-Term LTGs FI, LEs, LCs E.5.3 As noted, sustainability is a core value to the region and needs to be supported and celebrated.
+Ensure that discussions on tourism reflect this value system and identify ways of raising the profile of sustainability within the visitor experience.
+Short-Term / Ongoing FI, MCC LTGs, LEs, LCs, SWMDC, UnaG, FLAG, POBAL, LEO, MSLCETB, GMIT E.5.4 Promote environmental enhancement.
+All actions resulting from this Plan will aspire to be planned, developed and implemented in an environmentally sustainable manner with environmental protection and promotion as fundamental to the process.
+This will be realised through the findings and outputs of the environmental assessment process and will include: Developing a suite of mitigatory actions to ensure that any negative environmental impacts are reduced or eliminated at plan implementation stage and where possible positive impacts are integrated and encouraged, and Developing and executing an Environmental Monitoring Programme for the Plan during implementation and operation.
+Further detail is referenced in Appendix A5.
+Short-Term / Ongoing Where consent process is referenced the relevant competent authority Relevant partner name under individual action ENA BLER 6: Enhancing Visitor Awareness of HERO Experiences in Clew Bay Timeframe Lead Partner E.6.1 Work with Fáilte Ireland to profile key HERO experiences on the Wild Atlantic Way platform and ensure that the positioning of Clew Bay on this platform is in line with this Plan.
+Highlight the types of experiences that will differentiate the region and encourage increased visitation and interest.
+Short-Term FI TI, LTGs, LEs, LCs E.6.2 Work with marketing partners to ensure that messaging and visual material relating to Clew Bay are aligned with the Wild Atlantic Way and the direction of this Plan.
+Encourage consistent messaging to support consumer confidence and public perception as travel restrictions for non-essential travel ease.
+Work with community partners to profile all events, activities, experiences, visitor sites and attractions when the timing is appropriate.
+Ongoing MCC FI, TI, LTGs, LEs, LCs